hudson-and-thames/mlfinlab/docs/source/implementations/backtest_statistics.rst

         :math:`HHI = \frac{SumSquares - \frac{1}{i}}{1 - \frac{1}{i}}`

-The closer concentration is to 0, the more uniform are the returns (When 0, returns are uniform).
+The closer concentration is to 0, the more uniform the distribution of returns (When 0, returns are uniform).
 If concentration is close to 1, returns highly concentrated (When 1, only one non-zero return).

 This function calculates concentration separately for positive returns, negative returns and concentration of bets grouped by time intervals (daily, monthly etc.) separately.
 If concentration of positive returns is low, there is no right fat tail in returns distribution.